anuragsoni/anuragsoni.github.io/content/post/ocaml-logging.md

 ### Unique identifiers for transactions

 We now have JSON formatted logs that are easy to parse, but we still have the problem caused by interleaved logs as we don't have an easy way to correlate logs with specific transactions.
-Proper distributed log-correlation is a bigger problem that deserves its own detailed post, but we can still implement techniques to implement a fairly usable context propagation for log messages.
+Robust distributed log correlation is a bigger problem that deserves its own detailed post, but we can still implement techniques to implement a fairly usable context propagation for log messages.

-A naive approach would be to manually forward a unique id to each transaction and manually forward the identifier at each callsite for a logging function.
+A naive approach would be to manually forward a unique id to each transaction and manually forward the identifier at each call site for a logging function.
 This approach is brittle as it relies on users to remember to use the unique identifier when logging something, and this needs us to re-write all functions that perform logging to also accept an additional argument that represents a unique identifier.

-A more robust approach would be if every function that needed to log something could lookup a unique identifier that's currently active in its context.
-Blocking applications that use pre-emptive threads can rely on thread-local-storage for this usecase and maintain a stack of context ids that can be used by the logging system to determine the current active context id and automatically attach it to a log event.
-This approach doesn't work for user-mode threaded systems as a single thread can switch between various tasks, or systems where a task could potentially jump across threads.
-Async provides a solution for such context progatation that works at task level, and its naturally called [ExecutionContext](https://github.com/janestreet/async_kernel/blob/a6bd9b2074b9af3b0c3498a7327ea542909ea211/src/execution_context.mli).
-Every Async task runs within an excecution context, and the context object offers users to append some metadata to its local storage.
+A more robust approach would be if every function that needed to log something could look up a unique identifier that's currently active in its context.
+Blocking applications that use pre-emptive threads can rely on thread-local-storage for this use case and maintain a stack of context ids that can be used by the logging system to determine the current active context id and automatically attach it to a log event.
+This approach doesn't work for user-mode threaded systems as a single thread can switch between various tasks or systems where a task could potentially jump across threads.
+Async provides a solution for such context propagation that works at the task level and is naturally called [ExecutionContext](https://github.com/janestreet/async_kernel/blob/a6bd9b2074b9af3b0c3498a7327ea542909ea211/src/execution_context.mli).
+Every Async task runs within an execution context, and the context object offers users to append some metadata to its local storage.

 The first task is to come up with a unique identifier that we'll use to tag log messages.
-We could use UUIDs, but a better option might be to use a random 16 byte identifier that's compliant with the W3C recommendation for propagating distributed tracing contexts across applications.
+We could use UUIDs, but a better option might be to use a random 16-byte identifier that's compliant with the W3C recommendation for propagating distributed tracing contexts across applications.
 One potential implementation of this random ID generation can be seen below:

 ```ocaml
 open!
 Core